-To counteract the qualities of Vata during this season we want to invite the opposite qualities of steadiness, softness, warmth and liquid into our diet and lifestyle.
-When we make small changes to our diet and lifestyle with each season it’s easier to maintain balance, health and vitality.
-Small, consistent routines are the key to health and wellness and the don’t take a lot of time or cost very much money.
-They do however require a commitment and discipline.
-If you’re up for the challenge you can empower yourself to be an active participant in how good you feel on a daily basis and have the energy you desire to enjoy the activities that you love.
-Here are my top 5 tips for fall season.
+To counteract the qualities of Vata during this season you want to invite the opposite qualities of steadiness, softness, warmth and liquid into your diet and lifestyle.
+When you make small changes to your diet and lifestyle with each season it’s easier to maintain balance, health and vitality.

 Eat Warm, Cooked Foods and Warming Spices